Need a new set of golf clubs? Maybe not.

 And even if we discount lower end brands, if you’re not hung-up on the absolute latest tech (which let’s face it, is often a marketing gimmick) by going for a model that’s a few generations old you’ll be able to save yourself a hefty amount of cash.

-For example, you’ll be able to pick up a used set of “very good condition” Ping G irons (2016) for less than half the price of the recently launched Ping G425.
-Sure, the Ping G425 will be that little bit more forgiving, and perhaps a touch longer, but the G series irons were great clubs at the time, and nothing has changed in the intervening 4 years — they’re still great clubs.
+For example, you’ll be able to pick up a used set of “very good condition” Ping driving irons (2018-2020) for less than half the price of the Ping G425 MSRP, which was launched a year after.
+Sure, the Ping G425 will be that little bit more forgiving, and perhaps a touch longer, but the G series irons were great clubs at the time, and nothing has changed in the intervening 3-5 years — they’re still great clubs.

-Of course, with that being said, “used” is a pretty broad term.
+Of course, with that being said, “used” is a pretty broad term…some are a lot more second hand than we might expect.
 And if you end up buying a set of golf clubs that are falling apart, then it doesn’t matter what the label is: they’ll be about as much use on the golf course as a tennis racket.

 Fortunately, it’s easy enough to avoid buying a lemon.
 While public marketplaces such as eBay need a little caution (although can also offer up some great deals) there are a number of reputable dealers who specialize in used golf clubs.
 They’ll quality check the clubs for you, reject the dross, and give you your money back if you’re not completely happy.
 We’ll be covering all the places you should (and shouldn’t) buy used golf clubs later in this guide.